mescu74/systematic-review-assistant/docs/architecture.md

     -   *Rationale:* Provides a composable and declarative way to define complex LLM workflows, manage prompts, interact with models, parse outputs, and integrate features like retries and listeners (callbacks).
 -   **Dependency Injection (Conceptual via Constructors):** Services and repositories are initialized with their dependencies (e.g., session factories, other repositories) primarily through their constructors.
     -   *Rationale:* Facilitates testability (dependencies can be easily mocked) and makes component dependencies explicit.
+-   **Dependency Injection for Session Factory:** Services receive their `sessionmaker` instance (referred to as `session_factory`) via constructor injection.
+This factory defaults to the main application `session_factory` defined in `sr_assistant.app.database.py`, allowing for easy instantiation in the application while enabling tests to inject mock factories.
+    -   *Rationale:* Crucial for testability of services, as it allows mocking of database session creation and interaction.
 -   **Internal Session Management in Services:** Each public service method is responsible for managing the lifecycle of its database session.
     -   *Rationale:* Encapsulates transaction control within the service method that represents a single unit of work, preventing session leakage to the UI layer and simplifying calling code.
 -   **Industry best practices** (e.g., PEP 8 via Ruff, conventional commits, Pydantic for validation) are followed where possible, guided by `docs/coding-standards.md`.